Robert Stock: Boston Red Sox

 On July 26, 2020, Stock was claimed off waivers by the Boston Red Sox.
 He made his first appearance for the Red Sox on August 11, pitching a scoreless 1 1/3 innings against the Tampa Bay Rays.
 He was optioned to, and recalled from, Boston's alternate training site several times during August and September.

 On September 1, 2020, after a fan posted on Twitter "I implore you all to put on the Red Sox game, they have this dude Robert Stock pitching, and he looks like he's twice-divorced and completely given up on life.
 I can't stop watching him.
 It's transfixing," his wife responded on Twitter: "0 times divorced, but if he keeps walking the lead-off batter, I’ll consider filing."
 Overall with the 2020 Red Sox, Stock appeared in 10 games, all in relief, compiling an 0–1 record with 4.73 ERA and 14 strikeouts in 13 1/3 innings pitched.
 On November 25, Stock was designated for assignment.

 Chicago Cubs

 On December 2, 2020, Stock was claimed off waivers by the Chicago Cubs.
 On February 28, 2021, Stock was designated for assignment by the Cubs.
 On March 3, Stock cleared waivers and was outrighted to the Triple-A Iowa Cubs; he was also invited to Spring Training as a non-roster invitee.
 On June 16, Stock was selected to the active roster.
-Stock was optioned to Iowa on June 17 after allowing 5 runs in 4 innings against the New York Mets, struggling with command and walking 6 batters.
+Stock was optioned to Iowa on June 17 after allowing five runs in four innings against the New York Mets, struggling with command and walking six batters.
+With Iowa, he posted an 0–3 record with a 4.12 ERA as in 19 2/3 innings he struck out 25 batters while walking four.
 On June 20, Stock was designated for assignment by Chicago.

 New York Mets

 On June 22, 2021, Stock was claimed off waivers by the New York Mets and optioned to the Triple-A Syracuse Mets.

-On July 7, 2021, He started the second game of a double-header against the Milwaukee Brewers, pitching the first four innings.
+On July 7, 2021, he started the second game of a double-header against the Milwaukee Brewers, pitching the first four innings.
 Stock was placed on the 60-day injured list on July 23 after suffering a right hamstring strain.
 Stock made 3 starts for the Mets, going 0–2 with an 8.00 ERA and 9 strikeouts.
+With Syracuse, in four starts he was 1-0 with a 2.87 ERA.
 On October 29, Stock elected free agency.